Urigo/angular-meteor/README.md

 ## Tutorial

-If you are new to Angular2 and/or Meteor but want to learn them quickly, please check out our 14-steps Angular2-Meteor [tutorial](https://angular-meteor.com/tutorials/whatsapp2-tutorial).
+If you are new to Angular and/or Meteor but want to learn them quickly, please check out our 14-steps Angular2-Meteor [tutorial](https://angular-meteor.com/tutorials/whatsapp2-tutorial).

-## Quick Start Using Angular2-Meteor
+## Quick Start Using Angular-Meteor
 ```
    $ meteor create --example angular2-boilerplate myApp
    $ cd myApp